Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

 We also remark on the symmetries imposed in the present calculations.
-Because of the axial symmetry around $z$ axis, $|\Psi|^2$ is invariant under the simultaneous rotation of all the coordinates around $z$ axis.
+Because of the axial symmetry around the $z$ axis, $|\Psi|^2$ is invariant under the simultaneous rotation of all the coordinates around the $z$ axis.
 Furthermore, since the present HF and HF + BCS wave functions are given as a product of neutron and proton parts, $|\Psi|^2$ is independent of the relative angle around $z$ axis between the neutron and proton coordinates.
-The same applies to the reflection symmetry as well.
+The same applies to the reflection symmetry as well; $|\Psi|^2$ is left unchanged under reflection of all the neutron and/or proton positions and spins.